Skip to main content

 Compensation and promotion AI

-AI systems used to set compensation bands, recommend salary increases, or rank employees for promotion opportunities affect pay equity and require bias testing and audit trail documentation.
+AI systems used to set compensation bands, recommend salary increases, or rank employees for promotion opportunities affect pay equity and warrant bias testing and audit-trail documentation.

 HR AI governance capabilities built for your team